agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > a range of factors including: Growth-friendly policies, Geography,
 > Natural resources, Human Capital, Culture.

-**Claim**: RCT-backed interventions do no seem to explain much of the cross-national variation in GDP per capita.
+**Claim**: RCT-backed interventions do not seem to explain much of the cross-national variation in GDP per capita.

-so far "RCT-backed interventions" was being measured with estimates on "health expenditure" and I don't know what "explain" means.
-They do have a strong (>0.7) correlation.
+so far "RCT-backed interventions" was being measured with estimates on "health expenditure".
+They do have a strong (\>0.7) correlation.
 So I don't know what the author was talking about.

-I am unsure how to see this through.

-I don't know how to measure RCT-backed interventions

 **Failed**